If you’re starting to have issues with your flat roof such as warps, rips, or tears, it may be time for a roof replacement.

 Let’s explore why they’re one of the best options for most flat roof applications:

-When installed properly, PVC lasts around 40 years on a flat roof and doesn’t need much maintenance.
+When installed properly, PVC lasts up to 30 years on a flat roof and doesn’t need much maintenance.

-Resistance to the elements - PVC roofing has a strong fire-resistance rating, and its welded seams make for superior wind uplift resistance.
+Resistant - PVC roofing has a strong fire-resistance rating, and its welded seams make for superior wind uplift resistance.
 If your region is prone to strong winds, PVC membranes are a smart choice.
-In tests, it can withstand 2-inch-sized hail simulated with ice and metal.

 When the sheets of PVC are rolled out, the seams are sealed with hot air.
 That makes PVC roofing membranes virtually impermeable to water.